HTTP 500 Internal Server Error: What Is Causing iT And Solutions

 If you have a WordPress website hosted on a Wetopi server, you can easily access your logs with just a click of your mouse.

-To enable the logs here you have two options: the first one for generic PHP applications and the second one for sites running WordPress.
+To enable logs, you have two options: one for generic PHP applications, and another for WordPress sites.

 How to show and log errors in plain PHP applications